Anand-Munjuluri/IdentityShield/README.md

 ## Technologies Used

           **Flask**: Python web framework for backend development.
           **OpenCV**: Library for computer vision tasks such as face detection and image processing.
           **Skimage**: Library for facial comparison.
           **HTML/CSS/JavaScript**: Frontend technologies for building the user interface.

 ## User Flow
           **Homepage**: Users are directed to the homepage upon accessing the application.
+          **Filling Basic Details**: Users are prompted to fill the basic details before the verification starts.
           **Image Upload**: Users upload their selfie and ID image.
           **Face Matching**: The system compares the uploaded selfie with the ID image to verify identity.
-          **Signature Extraction**: Users can extract their signature from an image.
+          **Signature Extraction**: Users can capture their signature and the backend extracts the signature from image.
           **Signature Verification**: The system verifies the extracted signature.